Transitions: TPS to TPE

 - application of relevant methods of analysis,

-- communicating for a wide range of users of the information provided.
+- structuring written responses and communicating for a wide range of users of the information provided; and

 How should I adapt my learning style to cover the TPE material?